-If Judge Lungstrum approved the settlement, the terms of settlement and claims process information will be sent to class members.
-Class members will be able to submit a claim form, opt out of the settlement, or object to the terms of the agreement.
+After Judge Lungstrum approved the settlement, the terms of settlement and claims process information were sent to class members.
+Class members were able to submit a claim form, opt-out of the settlement, or object to the terms of the agreement.

 August 2018 - The case has settled.
 As a reminder claims forms have to be submitted to the Court by October 12, 2018, which means claim forms need to be submitted as soon as possible.
 Once claims forms are submitted, award determinations will be made.
 There is currently no set time frame for when disbursements will occur, but we hope to have that information in the near future.
 Thank you for your patience during this process and we are working hard to make sure everything goes as smoothly as possible.